Firelack/apptimer/README.md

 - Some comments and function names in the codebase are still in French.
 - A full English translation of the codebase is planned (time permitting).

-## 📝 To Do

-- Improve add exercice.